The best part of going camping is spending hours setting up a tent, right?

 Big Anges recommend that you buy the additional footprint to provide even more protection for your tent and extend its life even more.

 Which tent is the Best Value for money?

 Winner: Quechua 2 Second 2-Person Tent

 There are some amazing contenders in the value category, and all these tents are good purchases for different needs.
 A 12-person tent will usually be more expensive than a 2-person one.
-Ultralight technology and other special features will also add to the price tag.
+Ultralight technology and other extra features will also add to the price tag.